passbolt/passbolt_selenium/README.md

+## ARCHIVED

+This repository is archived and the code will not be updated.
+Use at your own risk.

 passbolt selenium testsuite
 ===========================================

 This project is the functional testsuite of Passbolt.
 It is based on Selenium, PhpUnit and Facebook php-webdriver

 Checkout [passbolt.com](http://www.passbolt.com) for more information

 License